 Love is in the air…which could spell doom for some employers in light of the #MeToo movement.
-This movement that went viral the end of last year has brought so much awareness to sexual assault and harassment, especially in the workplace.
-There have been millions of posts since the #metoo movement, with countless stories of sexual harassment in the workplace.
-I myself have my own experiences and while I didn’t share them on social media, hearing these stories by so many other women has brought it all back.
+This movement went viral at the end of last year and has brought so much critical awareness to sexual assault and harassment, especially in the workplace.
+There have been millions of posts since the #metoo movement began, with countless stories of workplace sexual harassment.
+I, too, have my own experiences, and while I didn’t share them on social media, hearing these stories by so many other women has vividly brought it all back.

-Clearly this is indicative of a much bigger issue.
-Too often employers have “CYA” policies that they don’t follow, they don’t practice and above all, they don’t value.
+Clearly, this is indicative of a much bigger issue.
+Employers often have “CYA” policies that they don’t follow, don’t practice, and above all, they don’t value.

 Having a healthy culture is more than a policy or statement in your employee handbook.
-The best company cultures are those that are felt and reinforced in every area, from how you recruit, reward, recognize and value employees, as well as how you terminate.
-Embracing and supporting culture is not just senior management or HR’s position, but the responsibility of every employee.
+The best company cultures are felt and reinforced in every area, from how you recruit, reward, recognize and value employees and how you terminate.
+Embracing and supporting culture is not just senior management or HR’s position but also the responsibility of every employee.

-So, in light of the #metoo stories that have been shared, how can you protect your organization from becoming the latest headline?
+So, in light of the thousands of #metoo stories shared, how can you protect your organization from becoming the latest headline?

-There are many things you can do, starting with coming together to review the current policies and practices.
+You can do many things, starting with coming together to review the current policies and practices.
 Do you have a dating policy in place?
-What about your anti-harassment policy, is it tight, do you follow it?
-Do you have a practice that includes “Love Contracts” (sometimes these are called consensual relationship agreements)?
+What about your anti-harassment policy?
+Is it tight?
+Do you follow it?
+Do you have a practice that includes “Love Contracts” (sometimes called consensual relationship agreements)?

-And, given that people are human and things may happen, make sure that you have a culture and practice that ensures that complaints are properly handled, should they come in.
-This includes quickly responding to the complaint and possibly hiring a third party investigator or external HR Consultant to work through the investigation in an impartial manner.
+Given that people are human and things may happen make sure that you have a culture and practice that ensures that complaints get consistently and adequately handled.
+Such will include quickly responding to the complaint and possibly hiring a third-party investigator or external HR Consultant to work through the investigation in an impartial manner.

-Having the combination of policy, practice and strong supportive culture all working together can and will help ensure that your organization is free of harassment and be a great place to work for everyone!
+Having the combination of policy, practice, and a strong supportive culture can and will help ensure that your organization is free of harassment and be a great place to work for everyone!